bperez40/Automatic-Power-Box-Tester/README.md

 Match all the proper settings in the session tab, such as COM port, baud rate, so on so forth.

 In the logging tab, set session logging to "All session output."
-Name the file whatever you like and configure putty to store putty.log or whatever you want to call it in the util folder of the repository.
+Name the file whatever you like and configure PuTTY to store putty.log or whatever you want to call it in the util folder of the repository.
 When you start a session, PuTTY will then create a log in the util folder.
 You can run the visualizer python script to then visualize the file's output.
 This is useful for graphing ADC data.

-If you want to start putty in your terminal of choice, run the following command:
+If you want to start PuTTY using a terminal, run the following command:

 plink.exe -load {SAVED-PROFILE}